Thursday 21 November 2024

 This fund will support communities during prolonged power interruptions caused by storms, aid their ability to cope in periods of severe weather, and will now also support the adoption of new low-carbon technologies by non-profit organisations.

-Managing Director Chris Burchell said: “The Resilient Communities Fund has been helping hundreds of communities and vulnerable community members since it started in 2015, and we’re looking forward to the new fund building on that legacy.
-Applications are now open for the 2024/25 fund.
+Managing director Chris Burchell said: “The Resilient Communities Fund has been helping hundreds of communities and vulnerable community members since it started in 2015, and we’re looking forward to the new fund building on that legacy.
+Applications are now open for the 2024/25 fund.”

 The application form and more details can be found at www.ssen.co.uk/pcnz

-Become a supporter of Shetland News
+Become a member of Shetland News

-Shetland News is asking its many readers to consider start paying for their dose of the latest local news delivered straight to their PC, tablet or mobile phone.
+Shetland News is asking its many readers to consider paying for membership to get additional features and services: -

-If you appreciate what we do and feel strongly about impartial local journalism, then please become a supporter of Shetland News by either making a single payment or monthly subscription.
+If you appreciate what we do and feel strongly about impartial local journalism, then please become a member of Shetland News by either making a single payment, or setting up a monthly, quarterly or yearly subscription.

 Newsletters